Top five read stories this week

 Marcel Painchaud

-This little mink lives in the rocks on the west side of the Oakville Harbour outlet and has been fishing for his family's dinner.

-We understand you lead a busy life, so you might have missed the top stories read in Oakville NEWS this week.
+We understand you lead a busy life, so you might have missed the top stories read in Oakville News for the week ending August 20, 2022.

 - Page 1 (Results 1-10)

-Note: UPDATE: HRPS is pleased to advise that the situation has been brought to a safe conclusion and all roads have been re-opened.